ARM-software/ebbr/source/chapter2-uefi.rst

        including `EFI_NETWORK_INTERFACE_IDENTIFIER_PROTOCOL`, `EFI_MANAGED_NETWORK_PROTOCOL`,
        `EFI_*_SERVICE_BINDING_PROTOCOL`, or any of the IPv4 or IPv6 protocols.
    * - Byte stream device support (UART)
-     - UEFI protocols not required
+     - UEFI protocols not required.
    * - PCI bus support
-     - UEFI protocols not required
+     - UEFI protocols not required.
    * - USB bus support
-     - UEFI protocols not required
+     - UEFI protocols not required.
    * - NVMe pass through support
-     - UEFI protocols not required
+     - UEFI protocols not required.
    * - SCSI pass through support
-     - UEFI protocols not required
+     - UEFI protocols not required.
    * - `EFI_DRIVER_FAMILY_OVERRIDE_PROTOCOL`
-     - Not required
+     - Not required.
    * - Option ROM support
      - In many EBBR use cases there is no requirement to generically support any PCIe add in card at the firmware level.